AndreasLP/APA-DataStory/README.md

 - Republicans: sentiment score ~ -4.695e-5 * x + 0.0986
 - Democrats: sentiment score ~ -1.800e-5 * x + 0.0697

-I.e. the sentiment score decreases on average by 1.23e-2, 1.71e-2, 6.57e-3 every 365 days (roughly one year) for all, republicans and democrats respectively.
+I.e. the **sentiment score decreases on average** by 1.23e-2, 1.71e-2, 6.57e-3 every 365 days (roughly one year) **for all**, republicans and democrats respectively.

 ![Sentiment by month and party with linear fits](./figures/3.3.average_month_party_with_linear_fits.png)

-So it seems like, even though the republicans start out being less aggresive than their opponents, they tend towards being more aggresive, to a point where they would end up be more aggresive by the end of 2017.
-However, the overall trend is also negative and democrats are not saints - they may not be trending downwards as fast as the the republicans, but they are also becoming more aggresive...
+So it seems like, even though the **republicans start out being less aggressive** than their opponents, they **tend towards being more aggressive**, to a point where they would end up be more aggressive by the end of 2017.
+However, the overall trend is also negative and **democrats** are not saints - they may not be trending downwards as fast as the the republicans, but they **are also becoming more aggressive**...
 But maybe this is not as bleak as we first could assume.
 The model coefficients may all be significant, but the models fits the data poorly and hardly explain any of the variation in the data (R<sup>2</sup> scores around 0.000 to 0.002).

-Further analysis shows that an ARMA(2,1) model is able to describe the variation in the data better than the linear model (R<sup>2</sup> of 0.13).
+Further analysis shows that an [ARMA](https://en.wikipedia.org/wiki/Autoregressive%E2%80%93moving-average_model) (2,1) model is able to describe the variation in the data better than the linear model (R<sup>2</sup> of 0.13).
 This implies that in a sense the sentiment is just random variations that will ebb and flow, so maybe we should not be so worried about the future of the political system...

 ## Who is the most aggressive?